seanwestfall/templatehaskell/draft2.md

    Prelude Language.Haskell.TH> runQ [p|(x,y)|]
    TupP [VarP x_5,VarP y_6]
    ```
  * Custom "quasi-quotations", have the form `["quoter"| ... |]`.
 The "quoter" can be anything except e, d, t, and p, and the token cannot contain spaces.
-Though, all GHC is doing is determing which parser to use based on the context within the oxford brackets.
+Though, all GHC is doing is determing which parser to use based on the context within the oxford brackets.[7]

    Quasi-quotations is a big second part to meta-programming.
 They're essentially what makes it possible to write DSLs.
 I'm not going to cover it here since this guide is pretty long as it is, but if you're interested, there are many guides to using quasi-quotations, find them [here](https://www.cs.drexel.edu/~mainland/publications/mainland07quasiquoting.pdf), [here](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/template-haskell.html#th-quasiquotation), and [here] (https://www.fpcomplete.com/user/marcin/quasiquotation-101) (this one assumes you're familar with Parsec parsing).